TonyRipa/PlaceValue/README.md

 SparsePlaceValueRatio
 ------------------
 <i>SparsePlaceValueRatio</i> is a sparse version of PlaceValueRatio.
 It is a ratio of 2 SparsePlaceValues.
 PlaceValueRatio can handle numbers like 1/11.
 SparsePlaceValueRatio would handle that as 1 / 1E1+1.
 SparsePlaceValueRatio can handle more exotic ratios such as 1 / 1E3,4+1 .
-SparsePlaceValueRatio accepts Rational, Complex, or RationalComplex digits.
+SparsePlaceValueRatio accepts Rational, or RationalComplex digits.

 Sparse Polynomial Ratio
 -------------
-<i>sparsepolynomialratio.js</i> is a sparse version of Multinomial Ratio; an application of the SparsePlaceValueRatio datatype.
+<i>sparsepolynomialratio.js</i> is a sparse version of Polynomial Ratio; an application of the SparsePlaceValueRatio datatype.

-If SparsePolynomialrAtio wants to calculate (x^2+2x*y+y^2)/(x^2-y^2), then it asks SparsePlaceValueRatio to calculate:
+If SparsePolynomialRatio wants to calculate (x^2+2x*y+y^2)/(x^2-y^2), then it asks SparsePlaceValueRatio to calculate:

 1E2+2E1,1+1E0,2 / 1E2-1E0,2 = 1E1,-1+1 / 1E1,-1-1

-SparsePolynomialrAtio then formats SparsePlaceValueRatio's result as (x * y^-1+1) / (x * y^-1-1).
+SparsePolynomialRatio then formats SparsePlaceValueRatio's result as (x * y^-1+1) / (x * y^-1-1).

 Exponential
 -----------